 Deficiencies in nitrogen (N), phosphorus (P), and potassium (K) are the elements that can limit plant growth, so most synthetic fertilizers contain N, P and K in the ratio of 15:1:5, the same ratio that these elements are found in typical plant tissues.
 Phosphorous and potassium come from the lithosphere and have historically been relatively easy to obtain through surface mining.
 However, most of the nitrogen on Earth that is not already incorporated into plant or animal bodies is contained in the atmosphere in its molecular form known as N2, or dinitrogen gas.
 Although dinitrogen gas comprises 78% of the air we breathe, it is not biologically available to plants for uptake in this form.
 The nitrogen must therefore be “fixed” into a form that makes it nutritionally available to plants, including ammonia,(NH3+) and nitrate (NO3-).

 One of the most important technological developments in human history is the ability to synthetically convert nitrogen gas into ammonia.
 This process was invented by the German chemist, Fritz Haber in 1910, and was expanded to an industrial scale by Carl Bosch over the following decade.
 Both chemists were awarded Nobel Prizes at the time for the enormous boost to crop yield that cheap nitrogen fertilizer produced.
 Today Earth's nitrogen cycle is so far out of balance due to the Haber-Bosch process that many waterways are polluted with excess nitrogen fertilizer, which causes harmful algal blooms and dead zones world-wide.
-This is another example of the unanticipated and unintended consequences of technological advances in the food system.
+This is another example of the unanticipated and unintended consequences of technological solutions in the food system.

 To review more detailed information about the Haber-Bosch process of nitrogen fixing, turn back to the Science section of the Natural Resources Chapter

 The Haber-Bosch process is still used extensively for fertilizers, producing about 450 million tons of ammonia annually, which greatly exceeds the amount produced through natural nitrogen fixation.
 While the additional nitrogen availability has undoubtedly allowed for significant crop yield increases, our overuse of nitrogen fertilizers has led to a serious over-shooting of the planetary boundary for nitrogen.